Skip to content

 How hard is Creach-Beinn (Creach Beinn)?

-Creach-Beinn (Creach Beinn) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 572m of ascent and takes most walkers 3-6 hours.
-Terrain: Forest tracks at the start, then the path through Sitka plantation gives way to tussocky boggy ground above the treeline.
+We grade Creach-Beinn (Creach Beinn) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 572m of climbing; allow 3-6 hours.
+Ground conditions: Forest tracks at the start, then the path through Sitka plantation gives way to tussocky boggy ground above the treeline.

-When is the best time to climb Creach-Beinn (Creach Beinn)?
+What's the best month to climb Creach-Beinn (Creach Beinn)?

 Poor.
-Remote Morvern peninsula; very limited coverage on most networks.
+Remote Morvern peninsula; very faint on most networks.

 How do I get the ferry to Creach-Beinn (Creach Beinn)?